 7 Strategies To Be More Patient As A New Dad

-Here are some of the tips and techniques that will help you cultivate patience and gradually make it into a naturally occurring state of mind.
+Here are some tips and techniques that will help you cultivate patience and gradually make it into a naturally occurring state of mind.

 Identify Your Triggers

 Everyone has a trigger that sets of the devil in them.

 For some, it could be hunger, lack of alone time, dehydration, need for perfection, etc.

 When your baby arrives, they will fill you with love but will test your patience too.
 They are born with the ability to frustrate.

 Understanding your stimuli helps devise the right strategy that would help you find your center and inner peace.

 Once you know the trigger to your anger, you can avoid those triggers.
 Mine was the whole ‘staring into your soul at 3 in the morning’ because my son didn’t want to go to sleep and cried whenever he was put down.